apache/pulsar/site2/docs/client-libraries-go.md

 You can install the `pulsar` library locally using `go get`:

 > #### NOTE
->
+> The version number of the Go client **must match** the version number of the Pulsar C++ client library.
-> `go get` doesn't support fetching a specific tag. so it will always pull in pulsar go client
+> Additionally, `go get` doesn't support fetching a specific tag - it will always pull in master's
-> from latest master.
-You need to make sure you have installed the right pulsar cpp client library.
+> version of the Go client - so you'll need a bleeding edge C++ client library to match.

 ```bash
 $ go get -u github.com/apache/pulsar/pulsar-client-go/pulsar